 Changing Line

-The Changing Line (Dong Yao) is the critical variable in a hexagram.
-It dictates the future trajectory and turning points of the situation.
+The Changing Line (Dong Yao) is a critical variable in a hexagram.
+It points to where the situation is under pressure to shift and where the reading may develop next.
 "Stillness remains, Movement transforms."

 What is Changing Line?

 When tossing three traditional coins, if you get three heads (Old Yang) or three tails (Old Yin), this generates a "Changing Line" (Dong Yao).
-This line represents energy in extreme instability.
-Reaching the extreme, it must transform into its opposite (Yang becomes Yin, Yin becomes Yang).
-The transformation of Changing Lines creates the "Relating Hexagram" (Bian Gua), which maps the future outcome.
+This line represents energy at an unstable threshold.
+In the line-changing rule, Old Yang changes into Yin and Old Yin changes into Yang.
+The transformation of Changing Lines creates the "Relating Hexagram" (Bian Gua), which maps a possible direction of development.

 Interpretation & Usage

 In Liuyao readings, there is a saying: "Divine secrets are revealed in movement."
-If a hexagram has no changing lines, the situation is stable and stagnant.
-If there are changing lines, the entire analytical focus shifts to them.
-You must examine not just WHY they are moving, but WHAT they transform into.
-If a Wealth line transforms into a Companion (Competitor) line, it guarantees financial loss.
-If an Enemy line transforms into a supportive element, it means an adversary will eventually become an ally.
+If a hexagram has no changing lines, the situation is often stable or slow to change.
+If there are changing lines, the analytical focus shifts to them.
+You examine not just WHY they are moving, but WHAT they transform into.
+If a Wealth line transforms into a Companion (Competitor) line, it can signal financial leakage or competition.
+If an Enemy line transforms into a supportive element, it may suggest hostility can be softened.

 Frequently Asked Questions